Extending Partial Representations of Proper and Unit Interval Graphs: Bounded Representations of Unit Interval Graphs with Prescribed Ordering

 We want to show that the representation of each component $C_t$ in $\calR'$ gives a solution to one of the two linear programs associated to $C_t$.
 We denote by $E'_t$ the value of $E_t$ in the representation $\calR'$, and by $E^{\min}_t$ the value of $E_t$ obtained by the algorithm after solving the two linear programming problems associated to $C_t$.
 We show by induction on $t$ that $E^{\min}_t \le E'_t$, which specifically implies that $E^{\min}_t$ exists and at least one of the linear programs for $C_t$ is solvable.

 We start with $C_1$.
 As argued above, the left-to-right order in $\calR'$ agrees with one of the orderings $\wlt$, so the representation of $C_1$ satisfies the constraints~(\ref{constr_ordering}).
-Since $E_0=-\infty$, it also satisfies the constraint~(\ref{constr_prev_comp}).
+Since $E_0=-\infty$, the lower bounds are not modified.
 By Lemma~\ref{lem:constraints}, the rest of the constraints are also satisfied.
-Thus the representation of $C_1$ gives a feasible solution for one program and gives $E^{\min}_1 \le E'_1$.
+Thus the representation of $C_1$ gives a feasible solution for the program and gives $E^{\min}_1 \le E'_1$.